There are lots of reasons to buy a DryCycle:

 Does it have a glass windscreen?

-No, that would make the vehicle considerably heavier, as you would need to use a laminated screen, that additional weight would be placed high up on the vehicle and make the vehicle less stable as well as affecting overall performance.
+A glass windscreen would make the vehicle considerably heavier, as we would need to use a laminated screen, and that additional weight would be placed high up on the vehicle and make the vehicle less stable as well as affecting overall performance.

-Instead, we have an Automotive grade UHVC3000K scratch resistant coating on the outside surface of the clear polycarbonate sections of the canopy (commonly used on headlight lenses).
-Polycarbonate is an exceptionally strong material and when coated like this is a very good alternative to glass.
+We then add an Automotive grade UHVC3000K scratch resistant coating onto the outside surfaces of all the polycarbonate parts on the canopy of a DryCycle.
+This coating is used on headlight lenses for luxury cars.
+The polycarbonate itself is an exceptionally strong lightweight material and when coated like this is a very good alternative to glass.

-The scratch resistant coating is also hydrophobic, so water beads off the coating and a windscreen wiper and washer jet system is an optional extra.
+The scratch resistant coating is also hydrophobic, so water beads off the coating.

 Does it have a child's seat/passenger seat in the back?